-Regardless of age, your ultimate goal is to develop a positive, healthy relationship with your child.
+Regardless of age, your ultimate goal is to develop a positive, warm and healthy relationship with your child.
 It will provide the foundation upon which all future training and discipline will be built.
 Read to your baby, smile at your baby and play with him as often as possible.
 Consistency, security and predictability are some of the things that will communicate your love to him in a language he can understand.

 Image by PublicDomainPictures from Pixabay